Charley Barnes Recounts His 10,000 Mile Honor Flight Northern Colorado Endurance Ride – Leg 2

 First, my LED lights would’t shut off so I had to pull my bags and seat to get underneath and pull the fuse.
 I would have to do this for the rest of the trip if I wanted my lights to work at night.
 After going through the search and showing all the border agents a flyer on what I was doing, they let me walk out so I could go get a quart of oil since it was low and hoping that was part of my problem and to just let the bike cool down.
 I returned after convincing a guard at the gate I was told to do what I was doing and needed to get back to my bike.
 After a few minutes he finally let me back in.

 I took care of my bike, put it all back together and repacked from the search.
 I mounted my steed after I was told I was free to go and hoped it would start because if it didn’t, I was stuck in Mexico with no way home and had no idea what my next move would be.
 To my surprise, she fired right up and I said ADIOS AMIGOS and off I went and never even had to grab my ankles.

 All in all, I spent about 3 hours going across the border and back across again but I did crush the Border-to-Border in less than 22 hours.
-What makes this extra special is that I left all my gear at the Shelby Montana hotel so my search time would be shorter, if searched so I had to go back to the hotel after leaving Canada (my time clock is ticking at this point) and then I checked into my San Diego hotel before crossing the border for the same reason so I could have done this run in 21 hours.
+What makes this extra special is that I left all my gear at my Shelby, Montana hotel so my search time would be shorter, if searched so I had to go back to the hotel after leaving Canada (my time clock is ticking at this point) and then I checked into my San Diego hotel before crossing the border for the same reason.

 My bike ran great and I was off to my hotel in San Diego where I would sleep till 4:00 p.m. that afternoon before meeting Scott Wiles and other members of the SoCal PGR at Point Loma before beginning my Coast-to-Coast run to Jacksonville, Florida.